Freenet (radio)

 Freenet is a personal mobile radio network in Germany.
-It was originally introduced in 1996 as a product name of Motorola and uses part of the frequency spectrum of the former Telekom C-Netz carphone network.
+It was originally introduced in 1996 as a product name of Motorola and uses part of the frequency spectrum of the former B-Netz carphone network.

 History

 The original frequency allocation for Freenet encompassed three channels, each with a 12.5 kHz spacing.
 In January 2007, three additional channels were added, bringing the total up to six.

 The ordinance only permits handheld transceivers which must not permit an effective radiated power (ERP) of 1 W.

 Originally, the Freenet frequencies were allocated until the end of 2005.
 The Federal Network Agency has extended this allocation until 31 January 2025.